-Pitcairnia lorentziana (basionym), Abromeitiella lorentziana, Abromeitiella abstrusa, Hepetis lorentziana
+Pitcairnia lorentziana, Abromeitiella lorentziana, Abromeitiella abstrusa, Hepetis lorentziana

-Deuterocohnia lorentziana is an attractive, terrestrial Bromeliad that forms dense mounds up to 2 feet (60 cm) tall.
-They are comprised of rosettes, up to 1 inch (2.5 cm) in diameter, of stiff, triangular leaves that have smooth margins but a sharp terminal spine.
-The leaves appear to be silvery white because the leaf surfaces are covered with reflective, white hairs.
-The flowers are yellow-green, up to 1 inch (2.5 cm) long and appear in late winter to early spring.
+Deuterocohnia lorentziana is an attractive terrestrial Bromeliad that forms dense mounds comprised of rosettes of stiff triangular leaves with smooth margins but a sharp terminal spine.
+It grows up to 2 feet (60 cm) tall.
+The individual rosettes are up to 1 inch (2.5 cm) in diameter.
+Leaves appear to be silvery-white because the leaf surfaces are covered with reflective white hairs.
+Flowers are yellow-green, up to 1 inch (2.5 cm) long, and appear from late winter to early spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care